August 26, 2014

 Recent ArticlesView All »

-In June 2014, real average hourly earnings for all employees were unchanged from May, seasonally adjusted.
-This result stems from a 0.2-percent increase in average hourly earnings being offset by a 0.3-percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).
+In July 2014, real average hourly earnings for all employees were unchanged from June, seasonally adjusted.
+This result stems from unchanged average hourly earnings, combined with a 0.1-percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).

-From June 2013 to June 2014, the Consumer Price Index for All Urban Consumers (CPI-U) increased 2.1 percent.
-The increase was the same as the increase reported for the May 2013-May 2014 period.
+From July 2013 to July 2014, the Consumer Price Index for All Urban Consumers (CPI-U) increased 2.0 percent before seasonal adjustment, a slight decline from the 2.1 percent figure for the 12 months ending June.

 Introducing a new chart-making tool for students!